kazurayam/SubprocessJ/docs/index.md

 -   back to [the repository](https://github.com/kazurayam/subprocessj/)

-Using `com.kazurayam.subprocessj.Subprocess` you can execute arbitrary OS command in your Java application.
-Using `com.kazurayam.subprocessj.ProcessKiller` you can stop a server process which is listening to a specific IP port.
+    1. You can execute arbitrary OS command in your Java application using `com.kazurayam.subprocessj.Subprocess`.

+    2. You can stop a server process which is listening to a specific IP port using `com.kazurayam.subprocessj.ProcessKiller`.

 The artifact is available at the Maven Central repository: